 As a payment processor (facilitator), Wave does not have an application process, but merchants still need to provide their business information to set up an account.
 You will also need to provide your business banking information to set up the payment methods.
 Once this is done, you can start sending invoices and accepting payments.

 Wave is an invoicing platform, so payment methods available are those that can be processed remotely, such as credit card payments and ACH, including international payments.
 It also has a virtual terminal and recently launched website integrations for ecommerce merchants.
-However, aside from the lack of in-person payment methods, Wave also does not process B2B payments processing.
+However, Wave does not offer B2B payment processing.

 The invoicing solution is Wave’s primary sales method—and what’s great about this feature is that it’s completely free.
 It allows users to create fully customized invoices, from the design to the reminder settings.